pryvyd9/AzgaarToCK3/Readme.md

 	7. Make any other changes in map editor.
 	8. Save all and exit (Alt+F4 if it restarts the game instead of exit)
 	    ![screenshot](docs/Screenshot_2024-05-08_220216.png)
-10. Remove -mapeditor launch option and run the game
+9. Remove -mapeditor launch option and run the game
-11. Enjoy!
+10. Enjoy!

 ## More Usage
-- You can delete the `settings.json` to reconfigure everything or edit `settings.json` to suit your needs
+- You can delete the `settings.json` to reconfigure everything or edit `settings.json` to suit your needs.
+- Set `onlyCounts` = true to make all characters start as counts.